RCowles/wordpress-jetpack-vvv/readme.md

 You'll need to first have [VarryingVagrantVagrant](https://github.com/Varying-Vagrant-Vagrants/VVV) installed.
 Then, follow the steps below to get up and running with this Jetpack VVV.

 1. Clone this repo (or [download it](https://github.com/RCowles/wordpress-jetpack-vvv/)) into your `www` directory.
-2. Re-provision your VVV with `vagrant provision`.
+2. Re-provision your VVV with `vagrant up --provision`.
-3. `vagrant up`.

 This will create a `/vagrant-install/www/wordpress-jetpack/htdocs` folder with a fresh WordPress install.